Cup-Of-JavaScript/JavaScript-Intro-2/students/3/readme.md

 My favorite color is pink.

-Mu favorite food is everything!
+Mu favorite food is everything!!